sigsum/sigsum/log.md

 ### System overview

-There are several parties to the Sigsum system:
+There are several parties to the sigsum system:

 1. The log (the main topic of this document).
 The log maintains an append-only Merkle-tree, where each leaf in the tree is signed by